The Grimoire

-The Grimoire was a comic book series published by Speakeasy Comics in 2005.
+The Grimoire is a comic book series published by Speakeasy Comics in 2005.
 A contemporary fantasy story, The Grimoire was created by writer Sebastien Caisse and art studio Grafiksismik.

 Publication history

-The series, went through a creative team change right after the completion of its first story-arc, which ended with issue #6.
+The Grimoire went through a creative team change right after the completion of its first story-arc, which ended with issue #6.
 A creative difference between the creators and publisher, along with alleged problems over payments, put the collaboration to a halt during the summer of 2005.

 Editor Chris Stone took over the writing chores for the series.
-Of the new team and storyline, only issue #7 was published before the publisher Speakeasy Comics closed on February 27, 2006.
+Of the new team and storyline, only issue #7 was published before the publisher Speakeasy Comics closed in February 2006.

 Plot

 The Grimoire is passed to Amandine from a mysterious masked stranger.
 The object's curse it that whoever holds it will find her fate bound to it.
-So what begins as a walk to a friend's house becomes the first steps of an incredible adventure...
+What begins as a walk to a friend's house becomes the first steps of an incredible adventure.